scarv/xcrypto-spec/README.md

 project,
-XCrypto is a general-purpose Instruction Set Extension (ISE) for [RISC-V](https://riscv.org) that supports cryptographic workloads;
+XCrypto is a general-purpose Instruction Set Extension (ISE) for [RISC-V](https://riscv.org) that supports cryptographic workloads.
+The main
+[repository](https://github.com/scarv/xcrypto)
+acts as a general container for resources associated with XCrypto;
-this is a submodule of the main [repository](https://github.com/scarv/xcrypto) which houses the
+this specific submodule houses the
 XCrypto specification.

 <!--- -------------------------------------------------------------------- --->